yext/pages-starter-react-locations/README.md

    - It's recommend to use nvm: https://github.com/nvm-sh/nvm#installing-and-updating or via brew `brew install nvm`

-1. Optional: Have a Yext account (necessary for production builds, deploying on Yext Sites, and pulling local stream document data via `yext sites generate-test-data`).
+1. Optional: Have a Yext account (necessary for production builds, deploying on Yext Sites, and pulling local stream document data via `yext pages generate-test-data`).
+This starter already comes with some localData that can be used for local dev without the need to init with a Yext account.

 ### Clone this repo and install dependencies